LavnayaPuvvala/my_clone_repo/README.md

 # my_clone_repo
-this my test repo for cloning
+this my test for cloning a repo.